Updated: 2/22/2026

 Look, we could tell you about the stellar lineup (and we will), but first, let's talk about what sets this festival apart:

-- The Venue: The Utah State Fairpark isn't just any festival ground—it's a historic spot with character to spare.
+- The Venue: The Utah State Fairpark isn't just any festival ground, it's a historic spot with character to spare.
 Those art deco buildings and sprawling grounds create festival spaces that feel both epic and intimate.

-- The Setup: Multiple stages means you're never more than a quick walk from your next favorite band.
+- The Setup: Multiple stages mean you're never more than a quick walk from your next favorite band.
 And unlike some festivals where you need a map and compass to find food, here everything's laid out for maximum music enjoyment, minimum hassle.

 - The Vibe: Maybe it's the mix of global headliners and local heroes, or maybe it's just how we do things in Salt Lake, but there's a genuine friendliness here you won't find at bigger festivals.
 Don't be surprised if you end up trading band recommendations with complete strangers.